allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 Since the MBox rendering engine is a core of more and more screens in the app, it had to be thoroughly covered by unit tests and integration tests.
 We also have screenshot tests that ensure that MBox components render correctly.
-That allows us to find out early about the possible regressions.
+That allows us to find out early about possible regressions.

 Teams that develop screens using MBox also have various tools that allow them to test their features.
-They can write unit tests in the MBox backend service and check if correct MBox components are created for a given data.
+They can write unit tests in the MBox backend service and check if correct MBox components are created for the given data.
 They can also add an URL of their page to Visual Regression.
-A screenshot of this page is done whenever someone commits anything to the MBox backend and if any change is detected, the author would be automatically notified in their Pull Request.
+A screenshot of this page is created whenever someone commits anything to the MBox backend and if any change is detected, the author would be automatically notified in their Pull Request.

 Feature teams can also write UI tests for the native apps to test how their page integrates with the rest of the app and